 A heart defect called hypertrophic cardiomyopathy (HCM) took him away from me.

 HCM is a cardiac defect widely prevalent in the sphynx breed (also affects Maine coon, ragdoll, British shorthair, Chartreux, rex, and Persian cats).
 HCM causes the heart walls to thicken (hypertrophy), resulting in the inability to effectively pump blood throughout the body.

 HCM is a silent killer, often showing little to no signs or symptoms.
 HCM can result in sudden death, blood clots, and/or congestive heart failure.
 Most cats diagnosed with HCM have a life expectancy of only 6-18 months.

 Even worse, cats who screen negative for HCM can still be positive.
 This is because all the genetic mutations of HCM have yet to be discovered.

-If you would like to make a difference, you can either order my special book (go to SHOP
+If you would like to make a difference, you can either order my special books and Fluffy merchandise (go to SHOP

 ), or donate directly to Dr. Kate Meurs’s HCM Research Laboratory at: Dr. Meurs's HCM Fund

 Your donation will aid in the critical research of finding the genetic mutations responsible for HCM.